vnsnippets/vnsnippets.github.io/content/articles/2016/2016-06-Xamarin-MVVM/index.md

 ---
 author: Vidush H. Namah
-title: .NET MAUI MVVM
+title: Xamarin Forms MVVM
+slug: xamarin-mvvm

 date: 2016-06-24
 draft: false

-description: Introduction to the MVVM Pattern in Xamarin covering the project structure, data binding and changes to property values.
+description: "Introduction to the MVVM Pattern in Xamarin covering the project structure, data binding and changes to property values."

 series: Development
 ---
+_Update: This is applicable for .NET MAUI as well._

 This tutorial requires a basic knowledge of C# and Xamarin.
 Some practice in UI design using XAML and Xamarin Forms is also recommended.

 ## MVVM: Model-View-ViewModel